fluent/fluentd-docs-gitbook/plugins/output/kafka.md

 ### `topic_key`

-The field name for target topic.
-If the field value is `app`, this plugin write events to `app` topic.
+The field name for the target topic.
+If the field value is `app`, this plugin writes events to the `app` topic.

-In addition, this field name must be included in buffer chunk keys:
+This field name must be included in the buffer chunk keys:

 ```
 topic_key category